Lawsuit accuses largest US meat producers of wage fixing

-DENVER (AP) — A class-action federal lawsuit accuses 11 of the United States' largest beef and pork producers of conspiring to depress wages and benefits for its workers.
+DENVER (AP) — Three meat plant workers have filed a federal lawsuit accusing 11 of the United States’ largest beef and pork producers of conspiring to depress wages and benefits.

-The lawsuit, filed in federal court in Denver on Friday, alleges that the producers have worked together since at least 2014 to keep workers' compensation lower than the market would allow in violation of the Sherman Antitrust Act.
+The lawsuit, filed in federal court in Denver on Friday, seeks class-action status and alleges the producers have worked together since at least 2014 to keep workers’ compensation lower than the market would allow, violating the Sherman Antitrust Act.

 It was brought by two meat plant workers from Iowa and one from Georgia but seeks to represent hundreds of thousands of other people who have worked in jobs from slaughtering to production at the companies’ collective 140 plants.
 Together the plants produce about 80% of the red meat sold to U.S. consumers, according to the lawsuit.